brianom95/brianom95.github.io/_pages/sevensummits.md

 #### Kilimanjaro, Tanzania (5,895m)
 11 September 2022

-A week above the clouds for Seán Ennis & I. This was our first taste of how humbling high altitude can be.
-We learned so much about the mountain, acllimatising, and managing our bodies.
+A week above the clouds with Seán.
+This was my first taste of how humbling high altitude can be.
+Learning about the mountain, gear, acclimatising, and managing our bodies.
 This is a popular climb for good reason that I often recommend.
+Just don't underestimate that summit night!

 Read my full article [here](https://www.brianbeyond.com/kilimanjaro).